General Minimum Requirements

 - If users are working in Stage or Pilot environments, a dead box maybe enabled which will send all email traffic to a specific email account within their organization.

 Cornerstone supports the native mobile application for the three most recent versions of Android and the most recent versions of iOS.
-In order to use the Cornerstone Learn app, users' devices must use one of the three most recent versions of Android or the most recent version of iOS.
+In order to use the Cornerstone CSX app, users' devices must use one of the three most recent versions of Android or the most recent version of iOS.

 The user pages of the Cornerstone system are generally compliant with Section 508 of the Rehabilitation Act of 1973, depending on the features used and the way the client has configured its portal.